scala-native/scala-native/docs/user/sbt.rst

    Optimize for runtime performance while still trying to keep quick compilation time and small emitted code size.
    Similar to clang's ``-O2`` with addition of link-time optimization over the whole application code.

+2. **release-size.** (introduced in 0.5.0)

+   Optimize for reduced output size while still trying to keep quick compilation time and relatively fast runtime performance.
+   Similar to clang's ``-Oz`` with addition of link-time optimization over the whole application code.

 3. **release-full.** (introduced in 0.4.0)